-Russian Foxtrot Class attack submarine B-39 temporarily closed.
+Russian Foxtrot Class attack submarine B-39 closed.

 Maritime Museum of San Diego originally installed the Foxtrot as an interactive two-year temporary exhibition in 2005.
 Foxtrot’s popularity among visitors influenced the Museum’s decision to extend the To the Brink of War exhibition, an immersive video, light and sound production shown daily inside the Foxtrot.